 How much money will we have?
 How does the funding work?

-We currently received grant money from Regional Opportunity Initiatives, Inc., to participate in the design thinking and planning process.
-At the end of this grant (by summer 2020, but most likely sooner), we will be able to apply for a grant of up to $1.2 million from Regional Opportunity Initiatives, Inc. We can also apply for additional grant and partnership opportunities through different programs.
+In 2018, we received grant money from Regional Opportunity Initiatives, Inc., to participate in the design thinking and planning process.
+In the summer of 2020, we applied for and received an implementation grant of up to $1.2 million from Regional Opportunity Initiatives, Inc. We can also apply for additional grant and partnership opportunities through different programs.

 Is this just to prepare students for colleges or will it be for students entering the workforce or military?

 This grant enables us to prepare all students for relevant pathways after graduation.

 Is this going to lead to tracking to students?

 That is not the purpose or intended outcome of this grant.
 We do however hope to increase students’ awareness of various career fields and post-secondary options available to them so they are college, career, and life ready when they graduate.

 Teachers and administrators are on the Design Teams which have been involved throughout the entire design thinking process and will be helping to create the implementation plan.
 Rather than being an add-on, it can be a way to integrate relevancy and hands-on learning to what teachers are already doing.
 For example, our work aligns directly with the Indiana Department of Education's new Employability Skills Standards, State STEM Strategic Plan, Graduation Pathways, and the Governor's Workforce Cabinet Initiatives.
 By aligning our PK-12 curriculum and incorporating what students need to be successful, it will be beneficial to all stakeholders.
 This work may result in incorporating innovative practices, but hopefully, not more “work.”

 The implementation plan will take place in phases that will take place over 3-5 years and beyond, beginning with the 2020-21 school year.
 It is important for the strategic plan to have a strong sustainability component.

 This grant will impact all students in MCCSC, grades PK-12.